 This is the first and earliest stage of diabetic retinopathy.
 NPDR (non-proliferative diabetic retinopathy) occurs when the small blood vessels of the retina start to leak fluid or bleed.
 This activity will lead to the formation of deposits called exudates.
 Once these blood vessels start to leak, swelling within the central part of the retina can occur.
 When the leakage of these blood vessels causes swelling of the central vision, this is referred to as macular edema.
 When macular edema sets in, the blood vessels can become blocked.
 This stage of diabetic retinopathy is common when a person develops diabetes.
 Most diabetics have some grade of NPDR.
 It is imperative to maintain regular eye examinations with the retina specialists at Thomas Eye Group to monitor and treat NPDR.

 When new vessels start to grow as a result of the existing vessels becoming blocked, this marks the beginning of the next stage of diabetic retinopathy, proliferative diabetic retinopathy.
-This level of diabetic retinopathy is the most severe and dangerous for the diabetic patient.
+This level of diabetic retinopathy is the most severe and dangerous for diabetic patient.
 These new abnormal blood vessels can grow on the retina, optic nerve, iris or into the vitreous gel inside the eye, and tend to grow poorly and are very fragile.
-The damage that these blood vessels bring to retina can be catastrophic and include hemorrhages on the retina, scar tissues build up, and possible retina detachment.
+The damage that these blood vessels bring to the retina can be catastrophic and include hemorrhages on the retina, scar tissues build-up, and possible retinal detachment.
 Proliferative diabetic retinopathy can be present without any visual symptoms.

 *If proliferative diabetic retinopathy is left untreated blindness can occur.
 The best alternative to fighting PDR is early detection so that you and your eye doctor can begin to control this development.